History of West Virginia: Industrialization

 Before the 1890s small time family farms dominated the economy, with corn grown to feed animals and wheat as the main cash crop.
 The river system provided the main transportation routes.
 Mountainous areas had many small subsistence farms.
 There was hunting and some lumber sales but otherwise with little commercial activity.

 Railroad network

-Industrialization was led by the big railroads with heavy national funding and the goal of integrating the state with the fast growing national markets on the East Coast and Midwest, The Baltimore and Ohio continued to dominate urban centers in the north.
-The Chesapeake and Ohio Railway arrived 1873 connected southern districts to eastern markets and where it enabled remote mines to turn a profit.
+Industrialization was led by the big railroads with heavy national funding and the goal of integrating the state with the fast growing national markets on the East Coast and Midwest.
+The Baltimore and Ohio continued to dominate urban centers in the north.
+The Chesapeake and Ohio Railway arrived in 1873, which connected southern districts to eastern markets and enabled remote mines to turn a profit.
 By 1879 it shipped a thousand tons of coal a day.
 The Norfolk and Western opened up more coal mining districts.
-Many smaller lined were begun to link remote areas to the main rail network.
+Many smaller lines were created to link remote areas to the main rail network.